ghga-de/notification-service/README.md

   ```

-- <a id="properties/kafka_compression_type"></a>**`kafka_compression_type`**: The compression type used for messages.
+- **`kafka_compression_type`**: The compression type used for messages.
 Valid values are: None, gzip, snappy, lz4, and zstd.
 If None, no compression is applied.
 This setting is only relevant for the producer and has no effect on the consumer.
 If set to a value, the producer will compress messages before sending them to the Kafka broker.
 If unsure, zstd provides a good balance between speed and compression ratio.
 Default: `null`.

   - **Any of**

-    - <a id="properties/kafka_compression_type/anyOf/0"></a>*string*: Must be one of: `["gzip", "snappy", "lz4", "zstd"]`.
+    - *string*: Must be one of: `["gzip", "snappy", "lz4", "zstd"]`.

-    - <a id="properties/kafka_compression_type/anyOf/1"></a>*null*
+    - *null*

   Examples: